 Sanur Night Market Opening Hours

 Sanur Market actually opens all day until midnight.
 However, the night market starts open as early as 4 PM until midnight.
-No entrance fee required.
+No entrance fee is required.
 Only prepare a parking fee of Rp3.000 for motorcycles.
 Food prices can start as low as Rp5.000 for snacks.
 On average, tourists only need to spend Rp15.000 for each dish.

 |Sanur Night Market Opening Hours|